DS-100/textbook/README.md

 **By [Sam Lau][sam], [Joey Gonzalez][joey], and [Deb Nolan][deb].**

 This is the textbook for
-[DS100, the Principles and Techniques of Data Science course at UC Berkeley][ds100].
+[Data 100, the Principles and Techniques of Data Science course at UC Berkeley][ds100].

 DS100 is the upper-division data science course intended to be taken after [Data 8, the Foundations of Data Science course][data8].